How to Fix “No Valid MBOX Files were Found”?

 Conclusion: Alternative Solution to Fix “No Valid MBOX Files were Found”

-• The MBOX Converter: This tool is best suited for scanning and converting MBOX files to any suitable file format or importing them into another email client.
+- The MBOX File Converter: This tool is best suited for scanning and converting MBOX files to any suitable file format or importing them into another email client.
 It is effective to handle corrupted or orphan MBOX files.
 The demo version has a free trial conversion of 25 MBOX files; check it out.

-• Use MBOX Viewer to open the file and read the information in the files, even if an email client fails.
+- Use MBOX Viewer to open the file and read the information in the files, even if an email client fails.
 It allows you to view all the content, which gives a complete idea of what email messages you are dealing with.